Christian Counseling: Integrating Faith and Mental Health

 The Clinical–Spiritual Framework of Faith-Based Counseling

-At its core, Christian counseling operates on a triangulated model:
+Christian counseling operates on a triangulated model for holistic restoration:

-3. Sanctification focus – Tracking spiritual and personal growth with appropriate assessment tools
+3. Sanctification focus: Ongoing assessment of spiritual and personal growth

 7 Evidence-Based Benefits of Christian Counseling

-• Faith Integration: Scripture-based reflection is associated with improved adherence and reduced relapse in depression treatment (e.g., findings discussed by CCEF and related literature)
+• Faith Integration: Scripture-based methods improve adherence and reduce relapse in depression treatment (e.g., Christian Counseling & Educational Foundation studies).

-• Community Support: Fort Worth churches (e.g., Gateway Church) often offer groups and recovery ministries, with high participant satisfaction
+• Community Support: Local churches in Fort Worth provide support groups and recovery ministries with consistently high satisfaction rates.

-• Marital Restoration: Couples counseling grounded in Ephesians 5 principles can complement modalities such as Emotionally Focused Therapy (EFT)
+• Marital Restoration: Couples therapy grounded in Ephesians 5 complements Emotionally Focused Therapy (EFT) for deeper connection.

-• Trauma Healing: Psalm-based narrative work can be integrated with EMDR or TF‑CBT, helping clients process trauma while strengthening hope and meaning
+• Trauma Healing: Using Psalm-based narrative work can be combined with EMDR or TF-CBT to restore hope and meaning.

 Christian vs. Secular Therapy: Key Differences for Fort Worth Residents